 Like Chiropractors, they also have a foundation of knowledge that extends into Chiropractic care and general medicine.

-When it comes to treatment, a Physical Therapists area of expertise lies in manual therapy, joint and soft tissue mobilization, neurologic rehabilitation, sports performance, muscle coordination and cardiovascular rehabilitation.
+When it comes to treatment, the strength of physical therapy lies in manual therapy, joint and soft tissue mobilization, neurologic rehabilitation, sports performance, muscle coordination, and cardiovascular rehabilitation.

-Physical Therapists diagnose movement, musculoskeletal and functional related conditions.
+Physical Therapists diagnose movement, musculoskeletal, and functionally related conditions.